MicrosoftDocs/windows-itpro-docs/windows/deployment/s-mode.md

 **Choice and flexibility**

 Save your files to your favorite cloud, like OneDrive or Dropbox, and access them from any device you choose.
-Browse the Microsoft Store for thousands of apps, and if you don’t find exactly what you want, you can easily [switch out of S mode](https://docs.microsoft.com/windows/deployment/windows-10-pro-in-s-mode) to Home, Pro, or Enterprise at any time and search the web for more choices, as shown below.
+Browse the Microsoft Store for thousands of apps, and if you don’t find exactly what you want, you can easily [switch out of S mode](https://docs.microsoft.com/windows/deployment/windows-10-pro-in-s-mode) to Windows 10 Home, Pro, or Enterprise editions at any time and search the web for more choices, as shown below.

 ![Switching out of S mode flow chart](images/s-mode-flow-chart.png)

 ## Deployment
-Windows 10 S mode is built for [Modern Management](https://docs.microsoft.com/windows/client-management/manage-windows-10-in-your-organization-modern-management) which means using [Windows Auto Pilot](https://docs.microsoft.com/windows/deployment/windows-autopilot/windows-10-autopilot).
+Windows 10 S mode is built for [modern management](https://docs.microsoft.com/windows/client-management/manage-windows-10-in-your-organization-modern-management) which means using [Windows Autopilot](https://docs.microsoft.com/windows/deployment/windows-autopilot/windows-10-autopilot).
 Windows Autopilot lets you deploy the device directly to the employee without having to touch the physical device.
 Instead of manually deploying a custom image, Windows Autopilot will start with a generic PC that can only be used to join the company domain; policies are then deployed automatically through device management to customize the device to the user and the environment.
 Devices will be shipped in S mode, and you can either keep it in S mode or use Windows Autopilot to switch the device out of S mode.

+Windows 10 in S mode is built for modern management, which means using Windows Autopilot and mobile device management.
+Windows Autopilot lets you deploy the device directly to the employee without IT having to touch the physical device.
+Instead of manually deploying a custom image, Windows Autopilot will start with a generic PC that can only be used to join the company domain; policies are then deployed automatically through mobile device management to customize the device to the user and the desired environment.
+Devices will be shipped in S mode, and you can either keep it in S mode or use Windows Autopilot to switch the device out of S mode during the first run process or later using mobile device management, if desired..

 ## Keep line of business apps functioning with Desktop Bridge